XiangGuo1992/ORCL_VR_EyeTracking/README.md

-After setting the Recorder, press 'START RECORDING', or you may press 'F10' in the keyboard for quick start.
+After setting the Recorder, press 'START RECORDING', or you may press 'F10' in the keyboard for quick start. **The Frame rate is suggested to  24**.

 ![](img/Recorder3.jpg)